 - Repeat and place biscuits on a baking sheet in two rows, making sure they just touch – this will help them rise uniformly.

-- Gently reform the dough and cut out one or two more biscuits or until all of the dough is used– you should have 8-10, depending on the size of your cutter.
+- Gently reform the dough and cut out one or two more biscuits or until all of the dough is used– you should have 8-10 (as original recipe is written), depending on the size of your cutter.

 - Next brush the tops with a bit more of melted non-dairy butter and gently press a small divot in the center using two fingers.
 This will also help them rise evenly, so the middle won’t form a dome.

-- Bake in a 450 degree oven for 10-15 minutes or until fluffy and slightly golden brown.
+- Bake for 10-15 minutes or until fluffy and slightly golden brown.
 Serve immediately.
 Let remaining biscuits cool completely before storing them in an airtight container or bag.
 Will keep for a couple of days at room temperature.